Edge-connectivity between edge-ends of infinite graphs: Topological and combinatorial separations

+Incidentally, Theorem 1.2 in \cite{polat} claims also the converse of Lemma \ref{l2}: i.e., there is an $A-B$ separator in a graph $G$ if, and only if, $A,B\subseteq \Omega(G)$ satisfy $\overline{A}\cap B = \emptyset = A\cap \overline{B}$.
 However, in this paper we are mainly interested in edge-connectivity results.
 Therefore, we shall now restate the conclusions of Lemmas \ref{l1} and \ref{l2} for studying suitable sets of edge-ends rather than subspaces of $\Omega(G)$.
 As a familiar tool around these discussions, we recall that the \textbf{line graph} $G'$ of a given graph $G$ is defined by setting $V(G') = E(G)$ and namely, $e$ and $f$ share a common endpoint.

 The following observation, then, easily translates paths in $G$ to paths in $G'$ and conversely:

 \begin{lemma} Fix $e$ and $f$ two non-adjacent edges in a connected graph $G$.
 Therefore, the two statements below hold: \begin{itemize} \item[i)] If $v_0v_1v_2\dots v_n$ is a path in $G$ such that $e = v_0v_1$ and $f = v_{n-1}v_n$, then $(v_{i}v_{i+1})_{i < n}$ defines a path in $G'$ connecting $e$ and $f$; \item[ii)] Conversely, if $e_0e_1e_2\dots e_n$ is a vertex-minimal path in $G'$ connecting the edges $e = e_0$ and $f = f_n$ of $G$, then there is a path $v_0v_1v_2\dots v_{n+1}$ in $G$ such that $e_i = v_iv_{i+1}$ for each $0 \leq i \leq n$. \end{itemize} \end{lemma} \begin{proof} The first item is trivial.
 In fact, if $v_0v_1v_2\dots v_n$ is a path in $G$, then $v_{i_1}v_i$ and $v_iv_{i+1}$ are distinct and adjacent edges for every $1 < i < n$, defining a path in $G'$.